rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 # End-to-End ML Experiment Management

 The goal of this tutorial is to practice managing end-to-end ML experiments.
-An end-to-end ML experiment includes many steps, not just running experiments for the ML models.
+An end-to-end ML experiment includes many steps, **not just running experiments for the ML models**.

 >Currently we are working on the tutorial.
 Material will be updated soon.